-Mattie is one of my favorite does and a combination of some of the old influential foundation lines.
-Her maternal granddam, Goodwood KW Clara Bow, was the daughter of well known Gay-Mor’s RA Kingwood ++*S. Bazinga, seen on the buck page, is her sire.
+Mattie is one of my favorite does and a combination of some of the very old, influential foundation lines.
+She is a great-granddaughter of famous Gay-Mor’s RA Kingwood ++*S and carries with her the strength and width I expect from those lines, just like her great-granddam and dam did.
+Bazinga, seen on the buck page, is her sire.
 One of the greatest strengths of her maternal line was width and depth, and I am seeing that continue in her.
-She will be a first freshening two year old in 2018.
-Mattie’s kids are named following a western theme.
+Mattie is lovely, correct, and strong dairy doe without losing her refinement.

 AOF Burt’s Dorothea Dix (blue eyes)

 Dixie is easily the most visually stunning doe in the herd.
 She’s also one of the most structurally correct.
 One thing I really emphasize in my herd is width of body and depth of body, and she has it.
 I also love how smoothly she blends from her neck to withers.
 Her dam is AOF AJ’s Scarlet O’Hara 3*M, and her maternal granddam is ARMCH GCH Twin Creeks DJ Scandal 3*D 2*M LA VG 89.1, who earned her spot on the 2007 AGS 1 Day Test Top Ten for production when she milked 4.1 lbs.
 Scarlet’s full sister (Dixie’s maternal aunt), AOF AJ’s Melanie Wilkes 3*M 4*D AR, also earned her AGS Top Ten 1 Day test is all four categories as well as the ANDDA 2013 and 2014 Juju Bronze and Gold awards and milked 1257 lbs in 354 days.

 Tiramar DD Summer Noel